EvandroDelgado/ProgramationWeb-Back_End-_Project/README.md

 # ProgramationWeb-Back_End-_Project
-In this curricular unit we learn programation for the server side.
+In this curricular unit we learn programation for the server side but also implement the client side.

 The technologies we use was:

+- HTML, CSS, Bootstrap, jquery;
 - Node;
 - Express;
 - MongoDB;